-Low Carb Devil’s Food Cake Cupcakes with Crème Fraiche Frosting are lightly, fluffy, and deeply chocolaty with a slightly tangy creamy frosting.
+Low Carb Devil’s Food Cake Cupcakes with Crème Fraiche Frosting are light, fluffy, and deeply chocolaty with a slightly tangy, rich, and creamy frosting.

 There are so many variations on chocolate cake, it’s hard to keep them all straight!
 When you think of Devil’s Food, what do you think of?
 For me, it’s a super dark chocolate cake (I guess I associate it with a black heart or something, lol!).

 According to Huffpost, Devil’s Food Cake is more deeply chocolaty and a bit fluffier than regular chocolate cake.
 This is because Devil’s Food uses cocoa powder (instead of melted chocolate) and has a little more baking soda added.

 The Best Low Carb Devil’s Food Cake Recipe

 This recipe is a low carb version of a classic Devil’s Food Cake.

 I use a combination of Swerve Confectioners and stevia glycerite as the sweeteners.
 I find that stevia helps reduce the “cooling effect” that erythritol (which is in Swerve Confectioners) can have.
 Additionally, erythritol helps minimize stevia’s bitter aftertaste.

 For the dry ingredients in this recipe, I use a combination of almond flour with a touch of coconut flour.
 Cocoa powder also acts as a dry ingredient here, in addition to providing deep chocolate flavor.